TerbiumLabs/nessaws/README.rst

   Type "yes" or "no":
   yes

-If "excel" was entered in the output configuration, a Microsoft Excel report (.xlsx) will be output at the completion of all scans.
+If *excel* was entered in the output configuration, a Microsoft Excel report (.xlsx) will be output at the completion of all scans.
 This report contains a summary sheet that includes each scan that was performed, its outcome, and the targets that were scanned.
 A results sheet containing the output